Head brewer at Outlander Brewing and ambient musician.

-Find me on Bandcamp, Ello, Instagram, SoundCloud, Spotify, Twitter, and YouTube.
+You can also find me on Ello, Instagram, SoundCloud, Twitter, and YouTube.

 |The last three weeks have been a wild ride with many different facets – success, adventure, loss, celebration, realization, and focus.|

 |Success in that I won the first One Sample Dare competition I entered (whereas it took me five years to get first place in Dwelling of Duels) – which tasks me with creating the sample for the next one.|